oszust002/aware-phone-check/README.md

-AWARE Plugin: YOUR PLUGIN
+AWARE Plugin: Phone Check
 ==========================

-This plugin measures ...
+This plugin measures user phone checking actions, but only those which include phone lifting (actions where only screen was set on are ignored).
+It bases on accelerometer and screen sensors.

 # Settings
 Parameters adjustable on the dashboard and client: